How Is Math Used In Sports

 The equation for efficiently, in this case, is kills minus errors/attempts:

 Krista 16-1/24= .625

-Once they start to get the concept look for opportunities to recognize math in their daily lives including in the games they watch and play.
-The easiest way to teach fractions in my house still is the using an actual pie rather than a pie chart.
+Once they start to get the concept, look for opportunities to recognize math in their daily lives including in the games they watch and play.
+The easiest way to teach fractions in my house still is using an actual pie rather than a pie chart.
 Children as young as three years old know they want an equal piece!

-Anne Marie Anderson is one of the most experienced female play by play announcers in the country.
-You can hear her calling volleyball, softball and basketball on ESPN, Fox, CBS, and the Pac 12 Network.
+Anne Marie Anderson is one of the most experienced female play-by-play announcers in the country.
+You can hear her calling volleyball, softball, and basketball on ESPN, Fox, CBS, and the Pac-12 Network.
 She is the mother of two boys and a girl.
 Follow her on Twitter or on her website annemarieanderson.com